 Choose options

-Pompeii gladius, Roman sword with scabbard
+Pompeian gladius, Roman sword with scabbard

-The shorter, broader, double-edged blade of the Pompeii gladius was extremely effective in close combat.
+The shorter, wider, double-edged blade of the Pompeii gladius was extremely effective in close combat.
 With their straight, parallel-edged blades and triangular tips, these gladii were primarily designed for stabbing, but were suitable for both stabbing and slashing techniques.

 Details: